 Each year level includes key inquiry questions that provide a framework for developing students' geographical knowledge and understanding, and inquiry and skills.
-These provide a starting point for students formulating their own geographically significant questions that incorporate the concepts for developing geographical understanding.
-In Years 3-4, students ask more complex questions that shift the curriculum focus from exploration to more purposeful investigation.
+These questions provide a starting point for students to formulate their own geographically significant questions that incorporate the concepts for developing geographical understanding.